Cayman Islands Economic Substance Guide

 Table of Contents

-In this article, BBCIncorp provides detailed guidance on Cayman Islands ES Requirements. including in-scope entities, compliance procedures, and related considerations.
+In this article, BBCIncorp provides detailed guidance on Cayman Islands Economic Substance, including in-scope entities, compliance procedures, and related considerations.

 Having drawn much attention probably was the implementation of the OECD Forum on Harmful Tax Practices, aka FHTP.
 The forum came up with the global standard regarding substantial activity requirements to no or only nominal tax jurisdictions in November 2018.